Frequently Asked Questions

 1119 2nd Street SW

 Bristol, VA 24201

 Why should I avoid crisis pregnancy centers?
 Which clinics are fake?

-Click here to view a list of fake abortion clinics that you should definitely avoid.
+Click here to view a list of crisis pregnancy centers — also known as fake abortion clinics — that you should definitely avoid.
 Don’t be fooled — they do not offer abortion services.
 Crisis pregnancy centers want to discourage you from having an abortion and they’re willing to use blatant lies and deception to achieve their goal.

 The following crisis pregnancy centers are located in the New River Valley and Roanoke: